Wikipedia

 Religion

-Colbert played a subordinate role in the struggle between the king and the papacy as to the royal rights over vacant bishoprics, and he seems to have sympathised with the proposal that suggested seizing part of the wealth of the clergy.
-In his hatred of idleness he ventured to suppress no less than seventeen fêtes, and he had a project for reducing the number of persons devoted to clerical and monastic life, by increasing the age for taking the vows.
+Colbert played a subordinate role in the struggle between the king and the papacy over royal rights concerning vacant bishoprics, and he seems to have sympathised with the proposal that suggested seizing part of the wealth of the clergy.
+In his hatred of idleness, he ventured to suppress no less than seventeen fêtes, and he had a project for reducing the number of persons devoted to clerical and monastic life by increasing the age for taking vows.

-He showed himself at first unwilling to interfere with heresy, for he realised the commercial value of the Huguenots (French Protestants), who were well represented among the merchant classes; but when the king resolved to make all France Roman Catholic and revoked the Edict of Nantes,[9] he followed him and urged his subordinates to do all that they could to promote conversions.
+He showed himself initially unwilling to interfere with heresy, for he realised the commercial value of the Huguenots (French Protestants), who were well represented among the merchant classes.
+When the king resolved to make all France Roman Catholic and revoked the Edict of Nantes,[9] he followed him and urged his subordinates to do all they could to promote conversions.

 Legacy